johanhedin/sdrx/README.md

 understanding is expecetd from the user, especially with respect to how to run programs from the command line.

+The channelization is currently done with a translate, filter and downsampling approach in one single thread.
+This is simple, but not the most effective way when listening to many simultaneous channels.
+Other, more effective methods are being considered in the future.

 Download and build
 ====